kemasuda/jnkepler/README.md

 import jax
 ```

-If you forget this, `jnkepler` will issue a warning on import.
+If this is not done, `jnkepler` will issue a warning on import.

 ## Examples